Towards practical PDMP sampling: Metropolis adjustments, locally adaptive step-sizes, and NUTS-based time lengths: Practical Simulation of PDMPs through Metropolis Adjustment

-which is piecewise linear.
-Observe that while this approximation might appear to `cheat' by looking ahead to time $\lfloor t/h \rfloor h + h$, it satisfies assumption \ref{ass:approx}.
+which is piecewise-linear in time.
+Observe that while this approximation might appear to `cheat' by looking ahead to time $\left\lfloor t\right\rfloor_h + h$, it satisfies assumption \ref{ass:approx}.
 The approximating rate itself is a simple, deterministic function of the initial value of $z$, and so does not cause any troubles in terms of yielding a tractable density for the proposal.

-\begin{remark} This approximation is exact if $\lambda$ is linear, which is exact for Gaussian targets for BPS and ZigZag. \end{remark}
+\begin{remark} This approximation is exact if $\lambda$ is linear.
+This covers the case of Gaussian targets for both the BPS and the Zig-Zag Process. \end{remark}

-\paragraph{Local adaptation of the step size} Ideally, one would like the algorithm the algorithm to be \textit{scale-invariant}, that is that sampling a probability $\pi(\sigma x)$ for $\sigma \in \mathbb{R}^+$ yields the same result than sampling $\pi$, adjusted by the scaling factor $\sigma$.
-Clearly, without local adaptation of $h$, the previous approximations do not yield \textit{scale-invariance}.
-However, a good local adaptation rule for $h$ should allow the algorithm to be \textit{scale-invariant}, which implies that the optimal $h$ is scaled by $\frac{1}{\sigma}$.
-The \textit{scale-invariance} property ensure that the step size is neither too big neither to small, leading to a good approximation while taking steps as big as possible.